Choose a type

-Although the new tumour is growing in a different area of the body, it is the same type of cancer as the primary tumour.
-So for example, breast cancer cells that spread to the liver grow and behave like breast cancer cells.
-And they may be treated with the same drugs as breast cancer.
-They are not treated the same way as cancer cells that started in the liver (primary liver cancer).
+A secondary cancer is the same type of cancer as the primary tumour.
+For example, breast cancer cells that spread to the liver are still breast cancer cells.
+They will be treated with drugs used to treat breast cancer.

 This means cancer that has spread to a different area of the body.
+Your doctors might use the medical term metastatic cancer.
 Sometimes it may be possible to cure secondary cancer.
 Usually, treatment will aim to control the cancer and manage any symptoms.